JamesTheHacker/passman/README.md

 # PassMan - Easy, Secure, Password Manager

 PassMan is a secure, and easy to use password manager that runs on the terminal!
 It's also written in [bash](https://www.gnu.org/software/bash/).
-Oh, and did I mention it's secure?

 ## How PassMan Works ...